Transformation playing card: Contemporary designs

-Transformation playing cards like Art for the Earth by The Friends of the Earth and Under the Sea by the Marine Stewardship Counsel, are created for charity purposes, with different artists contributing art for each card.
+Transformation playing cards like Art for the Earth by Friends of the Earth and Under the Sea by the Marine Stewardship Counsel, are created for charity purposes, with different artists contributing art for each card.
 Similarly, other collective projects like Ultimate Deck from Dan & Dave and Stranger & Stranger or the series from Black Rock Collective brings multiple artists together to create semi-transformation decks.

 One of the more notable contemporary sets is the award-winning The Key to the Kingdom, a semi-transformation deck commissioned by London's V&A Museum of Childhood and created by Tony Meeuwissen.
 It won the WH Smith Literary Award for best illustration and The Designers and Art Directory Association of London gold award.
 This set of cards was created around the theme of nursery rhymes and poems.
 The cards were sold with a book containing each poem and a picture of the corresponding card on the opposite page.
 Additionally, the deck was constructed as a puzzle contest laid out in the form of an original poem.
 The poem gave clues to pick certain cards, which then could be decrypted into a secret message.
 The prize of $10,000 and a golden key was won by Susan Kavanagh of Essex.